 The Bible’s instruction to, “Train up a child in the way they should go” includes appropriate discipline (Prov 22:6).
 It must be firm, fair, consistent and administered in love, not anger or frustration.
 Remember, you must also be modelling the qualities that you are trying to instill in them (Eph 6:4).

-Setting limits or boundaries for children, helps prepare them to be self-disciplined in adult life.
-“It is good for a young [person] to be under discipline” so they will develop good habits (Lam 3:27).
-“Do not withhold discipline from a child; if you physically chastise him he will not die and you will deliver his soul from hell” because “Folly is bound up in the heart of a child, but the rod of discipline will drive it far from him” (Prov 23:13,14, 22:15).
-However, in many countries physical discipline is an offence, thus, any warranted penalty must be expressed in another way such as withholding some pleasurable activity (but not necessities of life) to reinforce that there are consequences to wrong actions.
+soul from hell” because “Folly is bound up in the heart of a child, but the rod of discipline will drive it far from him” (Prov 23:13,14, 22:15).
+However, in many countries physical discipline is an offence, thus, any warranted penalty must be expressed in another way such as withholding some pleasurable activity (but not necessities of life) to reinforce that there are consequences for wrong actions.

 If there is sin within the church fellowship (either in an individual’s life or in a small group) this must be addressed otherwise its influence will spread and affect the whole body of believers (1 Cor 5:6).
 Loving and humble restoration without condemnation is to be the motive for holding others accountable in matters of doctrine and lifestyle, not personal preferences or in disputable matters.

 See also: character, church (discipline), comfort zone, commandments, consequences, correction, crime and punishment, dealings of God, disciple/discipleship, divine judgement, justice, obedience, parents/parenting, punishment, put off/put on, self-discipline, spiritual disciplines, thinking/thoughts, training, undisciplined, wrath of God.